The Best Free Email Marketing Software For Small Businesses

 - Sent/Reply Pages: You can track your sent messages and any replies you receive on these standalone pages at your dashboard.

 - Easy List Adding: TinyLetter makes it easy to import all of your contacts from your Gmail account or a CSV file, and it doesn’t store your credentials.

 When To Use TinyLetter

 TinyLetter would likely be a great fit for an individual or small company that only wants to send updates, simple marketing emails, and newsletters to their list.
-Lacking advanced reporting, design, and integrations, you can focus on your message, but you won’t get insights directly from TinyLetter.
+Lacking advanced reporting, design, and integrations, you can focus on connecting to your followers and fans.

 Jump back to comparison chart

 Looking For One Of These Email Marketing Services?

 While the names below didn’t quite make the best-of list because they lacked some of the features and extras in the list above, they are still worth an honorable mention.
 And the runners up are…

 This is a tough call as a runner up because there’s a lot to love about Campayn.
 With its stellar reviews, usability, and a sleek, intuitive UI, there’s not much I don’t like.
 However, as this list focuses on the free tier, the 500-contact limit is a bit on the low side.
 However, Campayn offers all its core features as far as email design and reporting as well as email support and one autoresponder for you, so the free version might be a fantastic choice if you have the intention to eventually go with a paid plan.